statofu/statofu-blog/20230513/README.md

 // By checking `check` is declared in `checkboxSlice`, we know, by the design of Redux, `check` changes the one state represented by `checkboxSlice`.
 ```

-But, when a complicated action changes multi states, what multi states it changes can't be understood by only checking where it is declared:
+But, when a complicated action changes multi states, what multi states it changes can't be understood by only checking where it is declared.
+That's not good:

 ```diff
 const checkboxSlice = createSlice({